Rangpo: Roadways

 Frequent buses operated by Sikkim Nationalised Transport (SNT) are available from Rangpo to Sikkim Nationalised Transport Bus Terminus (Siliguri) and Gangtok, apart from it many private buses and NBSTC buses are available from the town to Gangtok, NJP Bus stand and Tenzing Norgay Bus Terminus, (Siliguri).

 Railway

-Rangpo railway station is the under construction railway station in Rangpo which falls under Sevoke-Rangpo Railway Line, Alipurduar railway division of Northeast Frontier Railway.
-The nearby currently functioning railway stations are Sivok railway station - 55 km, Siliguri Junction -75 km and New Jalpaiguri Junction - 87 km.
+Rangpo railway station is the under-construction railway station in Rangpo, which falls under Sevoke-Rangpo Railway Line, Alipurduar railway division of Northeast Frontier Railway.
+The nearest currently functioning railway stations are Sivok railway station - 55 km, Siliguri Junction - 75&nbsp km, and New Jalpaiguri Junction - 87 km.

 Airways

 The nearest airport is Pakyong Airport around 25 km away and Bagdogra International Airport around 90 km away.

 Economy

 There are many factories and companies in and nearby Rangpo.

-The areas like Mining, Kumrek, Chanatar etc are home to many pharmaceutical and other factories/Industries.
+The areas like Mining, Kumrek, Chanatar, etc. are home to many pharmaceutical and other factories/Industries.

 Rangpo Upper market along NH-10 is famous for Fast Food and Restaurants.
 There are many food stores in these areas.
-Areas like Upper market, lower market, IBM, Chanataar, Mining etc are usually crowded.
+Areas like Upper market, lower market, IBM, Chanataar, Mining etc. are usually crowded.

-The crops like Large Cardamom, Broom Plant (Kuccho) and Ginger are traded in large scale in the Rangpo Lower Market.
+The crops like Large Cardamom, Broom Plant (Kuccho) and Ginger are traded on a large scale in the Rangpo Lower Market.